Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 ### Online renewable licenses in Widevine

 In order to have online licenses automatically renew when using Widevine you must first ensure the policy your VUDRM token is using contains `can_renew` set to `true`.
 With this value set Widevine will try to renew the license.
 This renewal will happen every 1800 seconds, although we can configure value so that license requests are more/less frequent based on your business needs.
 Although new licenses will be fetched at regular intervals, this interval is not based on when a license will expire and as such it is required that the license is valid for longer than the length of the interval between renewals.
-Below is an example policy for a rewnable license that is only valid for 45 minutes but will renew ever 30 minues.
+Below is an example policy for a renewable license that is only valid for 45 minutes but will renew ever 30 minutes.

 ```JSON
 {